Nemexur/dotfiles/README.md

 - **files/topic/completion.zsh**: Any file named `completion.zsh` is loaded
   last and is expected to setup autocomplete.
-- **files/topic/install.sh**: Any file named `install.sh` is executed when you run `ansible-playbook main.yml -K --tags installs or scripts/dot --tags installs`.
+- **files/topic/install.sh**: Any file named `install.sh` is executed when you run `ansible-playbook main.yml --ask-become-pass --tags installs`.
   To avoid being loaded automatically, its extension is `.sh`, not `.zsh`.
 - **files/topic/\*.symlink**: Any file ending in `*.symlink` gets symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run
-  `ansible-playbook main.yml -K --tags symlinks or scripts/dot --tags symlinks`.
+  `ansible-playbook main.yml --ask-become-pass --tags symlinks`.

 ## Running a specific set of tagged tasks